woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 ## Long-term vision

-WooCommerce Blocks are the easiest, most flexible way to build your store user interface and showcase your products.
+WooCommerce Blocks are the easiest, most flexible way to build your store's user interface and showcase your products.